denyspoltorak/publications/IntroductionToSoftwareArchitectureWithActors/Part3/README.md

 _System architecture_: **n-Tier**.

-Splitting into layers, like sharding, can be applied to monoliths, to individual actors or services, and even to whole systems containing multiple asynchronous components (e.g. _SOA_, _Mesh_ and _hierarchical_ architectures from Part 5).
-In other cases, prominent throughout Part 4, a monolithic layer is added to an existing system, usually to improve communication between its components.
+Splitting into layers, like sharding, can be applied to monoliths, to individual actors or services, and even to whole systems containing multiple asynchronous components (e.g. _SOA_, _Mesh_ and _hierarchical_ architectures from [Part 5]).
+In other cases, prominent throughout [Part 4], a monolithic layer is added to an existing system, usually to improve communication between its components.
 On rare occasions, subdomains may vary in the number of layers employed, the most common example of such a case being [CQRS](https://herbertograca.com/2017/10/19/from-cqs-to-cqrs/), where the command path uses a domain model layer (often with DAO) that is totally absent from the query path (which may sometimes consist of a barebone SQL editor).

 As it usually happens, there are variants or corner cases: